Go to content

 Publications

+• Il Veronese and Giorgione in concerto: Diego Ortiz in Venice.
 We are proposing that the Spanish musician Diego Ortiz is represented in Paolo Veronese’s famous mannerist picture "The Wedding at Cana".
 Specifically, we suggest that he is the person who seems to be making comments to Veronese, as the conductor of a viola da gamba ensemble.

+• The wedding at Cana: the forgotten history of a famous canvas.
+[Download PDF].
 How Paolo Caliari buried the great master Giorgione for a second time under the colors of his palette, and the swings of the protagonists of the monumental work that marveled Europe for centuries.

+• Tintoretto, i Grimani, and Alessandro Vittoria: Artists and patrons in Veronese ‘s Wedding at Cana.
 Alessandro Vittoria portrayed a large number of relevant contemporary characters in stone there in Venice, and at the same time, he was also portrayed by distinguished artists and friends.
 One of them, Paolo Caliari, included him in his formidable Wedding at Cana (1563) canvas, along with tens of Venetian and international authorities, renowned local Venetian artists, as well as ecclesiastical authorities and influential people associated to the Benedictine Order.
 For several decades, Alessandro was a regular collaborator to the author of the canvas and some of those depicted in there: We think that he could be the fifth commensal placed to the left of Jesus Christ.

 Paolo Caliari Veronese: Minerva, Geometry and Arithmetic, 1551.